- 23/09/2023

 From Salento to the Tatacoa Desert

 There is no direct bus from Salento to the Tatacoa Desert.
 To reach Villavieja, a small village near the Tatacoa Desert you have two options.
-For both options you need to travel from Salento to Armenia first.
-Buses from Salento to Armenia depart every 20 minutes and the ticket costs 6,000 COP (approx. 1.5 USD).
+For both options, you need to travel from Salento to Armenia first.
+Buses from Salento to Armenia depart every 20 minutes and the ticket costs 6000 COP (≈ 1 USD).
 The ride takes a good hour to arrive at the Armenia Terminal.
-The buses may cross through Circasia, if there are passengers that wish to exit there.
+The buses may cross through Circasia if there are passengers who wish to exit there.

 Once you have arrived in Armenia you can either buy a bus ticket to Neiva and from there take a mini-van to Villavieja or you can choose to drop off already at Aipe.
 The journey to Aipe takes around 5 to 7 hours, while the ride to Neiva takes around 6 to 8 hours.
-The tickets to get to Aipe and Neiva can be booked at the counters of Cootranshuila and Coomotor and cost 60,000 COP to 80,000 COP (approx. 15-22 USD).
-We would recommend to take one of the buses leaving at 11:00 or 11:15 a.m. in the morning, to be sure you will catch the last bus from Neiva.
-Here you can check the current timetables for Cootranshuila and for Coomotor online.
+The tickets to get to Aipe and Neiva can be booked at the counters of Cootranshuila and Coomotor and cost 60000 COP (≈ 14 USD) to 80000 COP (≈ 19 USD).

 From Neiva to the Tatacoa Desert